Guidelines on Creating Accessible Digital Content

 The following sections address various course related content that might be available digitally, in print, or both.
 The best practices in each section serve as a starting point for creating accessible content.
 For additional details, please refer to the resources provided below.
-Broader University related information and resources on this topic are also available through the University of Oregon accessibility page as well as the University of Oregon Libraries page.
+Broader University related information and resources on this topic are also available through Digital Accessibility @ UO as well as Accessibility: UO Libraries.

 Course Syllabus